ColinBuchheit/DiscordAIAssistant/README.md

 ### 2. Add Environment Variables

+If you are a tester we have already provided you with a .env file in the submission.
+Follow the "Discord Setup Instructions" document and add your respective channel IDs to the env variable location.

 Create a `.env` file in the root directory of the project.
 Use the following template for reference:

 ```env